morganfrisby/orangejackets/README.md

 That’s it!
 In the desired location, you will now have the following:

-blind.py
+blind.py (program file)

-   program file

-ORIGINAL_DIR

-  This is the folder of downloaded PDF applications with the original names
+ORIGINAL_DIR (This is the folder of downloaded PDF applications with the original names)

-output.txt

-  This is the log of what happened when the program was run.
+output.txt (This is the log of what happened when the program was run)

-blinded.csv

-  This is a csv file that contains the matching information between original filenames and blinded filenames.
-You can save this as an excel spreadsheet!
+blinded.csv (This is a csv file that contains the matching information between original filenames and blinded filenames.
+You can save this as an excel spreadsheet!)

-BLINDED_DIR

-  This will be a folder (named whatever you name it in step 8b. above) that contains all the PDF applications with blinded filenames.
+BLINDED_DIR (This will be a folder (named whatever you name it in step 8b. above) that contains all the PDF applications with blinded filenames.)